 Sectarianism — What is It?
 What’s Wrong with It?

 You don’t have to be a Christian for very long before you’ll notice some sincere believers who regard their sect or assembly as the “one true church” and all other believers are either false or, at least, somehow lesser Christians.
-Sectarianism is faction-ism where a believer’s loyalty is to his or her sect/church to the point that it overrides clear and balanced biblical teaching.
+Sectarianism is faction-ism wherein a believer’s loyalty is to his or her sect/church to the point that it overrides clear and balanced biblical teaching.
 It’s a myopic mentality that tends to hinder the apprehension of truth (and therefore freedom), but also fosters spiritual dependence & immaturity.

 To be expected, believers who fall into sectarianism increasingly view “outsiders” with an eye of suspicion.
 By ‘outsider’ I mean anyone who is not part of their particular sect/church or anyone who has chosen to leave.
 Consider this scriptural example concerning Jesus’ disciples: